Brooskampers: History

 On 2 September 1863, a peace treaty was signed offering the tribe the abandoned plantations Klaverblad and Rorac.
-No granman (paramount chief) was appointed instead Broos and his brother Kaliko were installed as kabitens (captains).
+No granman (paramount chief) was appointed; instead, Broos and his brother Kaliko were installed as kabitens (captains).

-At first they didn't trust the colonists and hid in the forest behind Klaverblad, however in 1874 the Brooskampers settled at the plantations.
-In 1891, a temporary church was opened by the Catholic priests who were in Bethesda on the other side of the Suriname River.
+At first, they did not trust the colonists and hid in the forest behind Klaverblad.
+However, in 1874, the Brooskampers settled at the plantations.
+In 1891, a temporary church was opened by the Catholic priests, who were in Bethesda on the other side of the Suriname River.
 In 1898, a school was opened, and in 1900, a real church was finished.
-Klaverblad is no longer mentioned during the 20th century.
-The almanac of 1910, lists Klaverblad as owned by J. Braumuller.
-Rorac, on the other hand, is owned by Johannes Babel, the son of Broos and his successor as kabiten.
-The plantation produced cacao, corn and rice.
+Klaverblad is no longer mentioned in the 20th century.
+The almanac of 1910 lists Klaverblad as owned by J. Braumuller.
+Rorac, on the other hand, is owned by Johannes Babel, the son of Broos and his successor as Kabiten.
+The plantation produced cacao, maize, and rice.

-Road surfacing material which was purchased from the village, contained bauxite.
+Road surfacing material, which was purchased from the village, contained bauxite.
 In 1917, kabiten Johannes Babel and Alcoa negotiated a deal which was accepted by the tribe, the lands were sold, and the people settled in Tout-Lui-Faut near Paramaribo.
-In 1920, the last 20 inhabitants were asked to leave and given a ƒ 500,- (€2,800 in 2018) moving premium.
+In 1920, the last 20 inhabitants were asked to leave and given a ƒ500,- (€2,800 in 2018) moving premium.

 In 2011, Alcoa ceased bauxite production at the site.
 Ronald Babel, one of the descendants, and other family members had restored the damaged graves at the plantation, and erected a Winti shrine at the site.